North Korea reports more fevers as Kim claims virus progress | Health

 KCNA said Politburo members debated ways for "more effectively engineering and executing" the government's anti-virus policy in accordance with how the spread of the virus was being "stably controlled and abated," but the report did not specify what was discussed.

-Even while imposing what state media described as "maximum" preventive measures, Kim has stressed that his economic goals still should be met, and state media have described large groups of workers continuing to gather at farms, mining facilities, power stations and construction sites.
+While imposing supposedly "maximum" preventive measures, Kim has also stressed that his economic goals still should be met, and state media have described large groups of workers continuing to gather at farms, mining facilities, power stations and construction sites.

 Experts say Kim can't afford to bring the country to a standstill that would unleash further shock on a fragile economy, strained by decades of mismanagement, crippling U.S.-led sanctions over his nuclear weapons ambitions and pandemic border closures.
 State media have portrayed an urgent push for agricultural campaigns aimed at protecting crops amid an ongoing drought, a worrisome development in a country that has long suffered from food insecurity, and for completing large-scale housing and other construction projects Kim sees as crucial to his rule.